microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 We add a few `eps` to the original vector in order to avoid division by 0 in the initial case, when all components of the vector are identical.

-The actual learning algorithm we will run for 5000 experiments, also called **epochs**:
+The actual learning algorithm we will run for 5000 experiments, also called **epochs**: (code block 8)

 ```python
 for epoch in range(5000):